BookingEasy/booking-easy-wp/readme-dev.txt

 You can contribute on github -> https://github.com/Sagenda/sagenda-wp But remember : “Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.”

+Need doc ?
+Generated it with Doxygen (http://www.stack.nl/~dimitri/doxygen/download.html#srcbin) using the doxygen file on root folder.

 == Views ==
 Views are rendered with TWIG template engine (http://twig.sensiolabs.org) Responsiveness is manage with Twitter bootstrap (http://getbootstrap.com/) and included into a bootstrap-wrapper in order to avoid conflict.